Carolyne Kauser-AbbottExploreVillages Towns and Cities

 What do locals love most about Marseille?

-Locals love their football and all the cliché things that Marseille is famous for – like pastis.
-Overall, you find that Marseille’s residents are proud of their city and its heritage.
+Locals love their football and all the cliché things Marseille is famous for – like pastis.
+Overall, Marseille’s residents are proud of their city and its heritage.
 The locals are warm and open to showing people what makes the city different from Paris or Lyon.
 They will joke with you that Marseille is the true South, and anything above Avignon is the North!
 There are so many reasons to visit.

 Alexis Steinman is an American, an explorer and a storyteller who lives in Marseille.
 The city continues to feed her curiosity and her stomach.
 For this talented writer, the port city offers endless opportunities to share stories under its cultural quilt.
 We asked her about living in Marseille: